 Since we have some of the best spooncarvers in the world coming we thought we should get them here three days earlier and offer the chance of a course.
-Not only will you have the enjoyment of learning with a small group from a master carver you will also be sharing the SPOONFEST site with 4 other courses so we all get to see what the other tutors are up to as well.
+Not only will you have the enjoyment of learning with a small group from a master carver you will also be sharing the Spoonfest site with 4 other courses so we all get to see what the other tutors are up to as well.

 Courses cost £275 including all materials.
-All courses run 2pm-5.30pm on Tues 2nd Aug and 9.30-4.30 on Weds and Thurs.
+All courses run 2pm-5.30pm on Tues 30th July and 9.30-4.30 on Weds 31st July and Thurs 1st Aug.
 Free camping on site is included, as is a good lunch each day and lots of tea and coffee.
 The fires will be going in the evenings for folk to cook over or often there’s a large group goes to eat at a local pub.
 There are limited shower facilities.

 We have big shared lunchtime meals and can see progress in all the classes, almost 5 classes for the price of one.
 I always love turning up to a festival early and seeing the site build up and then all the visitors arrive, for the folk who come on these special courses the atmosphere is great.

 Pre fest courses are aimed at folk who can already use the basic tools rather than absolute beginners.
 You will need to bring your own tools for your class.

 Tickets for the pre-fest courses go on sale on the Tickets page at 12 noon on Sun 28th April 2019.
 Places are limited to 10 people per course and some courses sell out quickly.

 Anna Casserley seemingly effortlessly produces fantastic cooking spoons of great elegance and we are delighted that she is going to share on this course the techniques that she uses.